In this post we look at why you have tight muscles and what you can do to release them.

 Your CNS applies the same principle when managing the stability of your joints.
 If a muscle or group of muscles become inhibited as a result of overload or trauma, then your CNS increases the tension in the other muscles that act on that joint to keep you safe.

-Tightness is both deliberate and ingenious.
+Muscle tightness is both deliberate and ingenious

 We tend to think of muscle tightness as something that’s bad which should be released by whatever means possible.
 Although it may be uncomfortable sometimes, it’s a solution to a problem, the root of which may be muscle weakness elsewhere.